Skip to main content

 • “Its sense of isolation is genuine, its environments are evocative, and its approach to storytelling is understated but effective for those who appreciate environmental mysteries.”

-• “Sometimes trees or buildings are just hovering in the air, and because you can walk anywhere (but don't have a map), it's difficult to know where to go to progress the story.”
+• “Sometimes trees or buildings are just hovering in the air, and because you can walk anywhere (without a map), it's difficult to know where to go to progress the story.”

 • atmosphere